 Masturbation has a whole other range of amazing health benefits that you might not expect.
 From giving a boost to your immune system, reducing the risk of prostate cancer, helping you destress and sleep better… the list goes on!
 Check out our other blog on all the amazing ‘feel good’ hormones you experience just from a quick masturbation session!

-It seems orgasms during these two acts can actually offer completely different benefits!
+It seems orgasms during both masturbation and sex can actually offer completely different benefits!
 That isn’t saying that one is better than the other.
 Both have great benefits both on the mind and body, but it’s good to keep in mind that masturbation can be just as healthy for you as sex is.

 A simple read through of our TENGA Global Self Pleasure Report for 2020 shows just how people's views on masturbation are shifting towards a much more positive one.
 More than half of those who masturbate do so at least once a week too, so you aren’t alone whether you masturbate once a week or once a day for many nonsexual reasons like “To help me sleep” and “Because I’m bored.”!